 Medieval and Early Modern intellectual and religious history.

-The Devil Wins: A History of Lying from the Garden of Eden to the Enlightenment (Princeton: Princeton University Press, forthcoming)
+The Devil Wins: A History of Lying from the Garden of Eden to the Enlightenment (Princeton: Princeton University Press, 2015)

 Uncertain Knowledge in the Middle Ages.
 Dallas G. Denery II, Kantik Ghosh and Nicolette Zeeman, eds., forthcoming (Brepols).